rmudambi/village_simulator/design/design.rst

 - How to model heterogeneous geography?
 - Should there be a map for the player?
 Maybe not, since actual leaders at time wouldn't have had good maps?
+- Are there different classes that should be modeled?